-A form of grain in which the wood fibers run in a wavy pattern rather than the normal straight up and down the trunk.
+A form of grain in which the wood fibers run up/down the tree in a wavy pattern rather than the normal straight up/down lines.
 This may or may not (but usually does) result in curly figure.
 Curly figure is generally NOT caused by wavy grain but rather is caused by interlocked grain or other variations in grain and/or alternating directions of wood fibers.
 Wavy grain is considerably more rare than curly figure.

-A type of biodegrade caused by certain wood-destroying fungi that attack both cellulose and lignin in wood, producing a spongy and stringy mass that is usually whitish but which may assume various shades of yellow, tan, and light brown.
+A type of spalting, this particular form of biodegrade is caused by certain wood-destroying fungi that attack both cellulose and lignin in wood, producing a spongy and stringy mass that is usually whitish but which may assume various shades of yellow, tan, and light brown.
 Wood affected by white rot normally does not crack across the grain and will only shrink and collapse when severely degraded.
 Infested wood will gradually lose its strength and become spongy to the touch.
 Boards can become severely damaged in 6-12 months, and even faster under hot and moist conditions.
 It can be found in exterior columns, steps, porches, and decks, as well as in doors, windows, and door and window frames.
-Occasionally, it occurs in wood trim, rafters, joists, sheathing, siding, sills, joists, and subflooring.
+Occasionally, it occurs in wood trim, rafters, joists, sheathing, siding, sills, joists, and sub-flooring.

-White rot is a form of spalting and for some woods (apple and alder come to mind) "spalted" most often means "has white rot" rather than "has black-line spalting".
+Although for most woods, "spalted" means black-line spalting, for some woods (apple and alder come to mind) "spalted" most often just means "has white rot" rather than "has black-line spalting".